PossumLiarR/Embedded-Software-for-the-IoT-project/README.md

 |🌟 Alberto Battistini|alberto.battistini@studenti.unitn.it|*TBD...(Completare con il contributo di Alberto)*|
 |🌟 Saksham Bakshi|saksham.bakshi@studenti.unitn.it|*TBD...(Completare con il contributo di Sak)*|

-If you have any feedback, please reach us out.
+If you have any feedback, please reach out to us.
 Of course, contributions are also always welcome!